Alludo: Acquired products

-Reviversoft, an American computer optimizer software company acquired by Corel in 2014.

-Simplestar, an American computer optimizer software company.

 Corel World Design Contest

 The annual Corel World Design Contest first ran from 1990 through 1998.
 The competition intended to recognize and encourage an international community of graphic artists from over 50,000,000 registered Corel users.
 Two finalists for each of the eight categories were awarded a trip to Ottawa, Canada to participate in the Corel World Design Contest gala and awards ceremony.
 The finalists from each of the eight categories received an issue of the "Corel Crystal Award".
 The collection of artworks were later released in a catalogue with bundled CD, under the name of "Corel Artshow".
 The contest was reinitiated in 2009 on the 20th Anniversary of CorelDRAW's launch and now runs every two years.
 The 2013 and 2015 contests each had a prize pool with a total value of US$100,000.